apache/incubator-milagro/docs/dta-details/quickstart.md

     1. Creates orders for new public keys
     2. Requests for secret keys to be revealed (redeemed)
     3. Allows orders to be searched and listed
-3. **Fulfillment RPC** - these are the server-to-server remnote procedure calls that enable a Principal D-TA to communicate with a Master Fiduciary D-TA
+3. **Fulfillment RPC** - these are the server-to-server remote procedure calls that enable a Principal D-TA to communicate with a Master Fiduciary D-TA

 ### Example - To create a new Identity